-"Dynamic programming”, an awfully scary name.
+"Dynamic programming”, what an awfully scary name.
 What does it even mean??
 What’s so “dynamic” about programming?

-The name was invented by Richard Bellman in the 1950s when computers are still decades away.
-So by “programming” he really did NOT mean programming as in coding at a computer.
+The name was invented by Richard Bellman in the 1950s when computers were still decades away.
+So by “programming” he did NOT mean programming as coding at a computer.
 Bellman was a mathematician, and what he really meant by programming was “planning” and “decision making”.

 Trivia time: according to Wikipedia, Bellman was working at RAND corporation, and it was hard to get mathematical research funding at the time.
 To disguise the fact that he was conducting mathematical research, he phrased his research in a less mathematical term, “dynamic programming”.
 “Bellman chose the word dynamic to capture the time-varying aspect of the problems and because it sounded impressive.
 The word programming referred to the use of the method to find an optimal program, in the sense of a military schedule for training or logistics.”

-So what he really meant was “multistage planning”, a simple concept of solving bigger problems using smaller problems while saving results to avoid repeated calculations.
+So he really meant “multistage planning”, a simple concept of solving bigger problems using smaller problems while saving results to avoid repeated calculations.
 That sounds awfully familiar.
 Isn’t that memoization?
-Yes it is.
+Yes, it is.
 Keep on reading.